NateGithub9/Divvy-Pipeline-DWH/README.md

 ### Conceptual Design (ERD Design)

-The conceptual data model was initially drafted using **Looping** (https://www.looping-mcd.fr/) software.
+The conceptual data model was initially drafted using **Looping** software (https://www.looping-mcd.fr/).
-This crucial first step established the core entities (e.g., Trip, Rider, Station, Date, Weather) and their relationships without concern for the final database platform (Da).
+This crucial first step established the core entities (e.g., Trip, Rider, Station, Date, Weather) and their relationships without concern for the final database platform in Azure Databricks.
 This approach ensured alignment with the stakeholders and analysts on what the data means before moving to implementation.

 ### Dimensional Modeling Approach